camille-readbean/tp/docs/DeveloperGuide.md

 1. User requests to add a client.
 2. User inputs details of the client.
 3. SWEE adds the client as a contact.
-4. SWEE lists out all current contacts that have been saved (UC04).
+4. SWEE lists out all current contacts that have been saved (UC05).

     Use case ends.

 **Extensions**

 * 2a.
-The user's input format for the client's details is invalid.
+The user's given input format for the client's details is invalid.

     * 2a1.
 SWEE prompts user to input the client's details in the correct format.
     * 2a2.
 User inputs in the client's details again.